 Imagine a world without plastic.
 It’s a bit difficult, isn’t it?
-Though a relatively new invention, plastic has quickly become a central ingredient that makes modern life possible.
-We produce hundreds of millions of tons of plastic each year and an estimated 8.3 billion tons since industrial plastic production began.
+Though relatively new, plastic has quickly become a central ingredient in modern life.
+We produce hundreds of millions of tons of plastic each year, and an estimated 8.3 billion tons since industrial plastic production began.

 Plastics are an important component for the work we do here at Tencom.
-In combination with glass fibers, they allow us to create pultruded fiberglass components for a variety of applications.
+When combined with glass fibers, they enable us to create pultruded fiberglass components for a variety of applications.

 We thought it would be interesting to explore a bit of the history of how this essential modern material came to be.
 We’ll also discuss some of the challenges modern industrial production of plastics poses and where things might be heading in the future.